cosmos72/fstransform/README.md

      fstransform {device} {target-file-system-type}

-   when converting _from_ NTFS, you must execute a slightly more verbose command:

-     fstransform {device} {target-file-system-type} --current-fstype=ntfs

-   because fstransform currently cannot autodetect FUSE-based file systems.

 4. follow the instructions - the program will tell you what it is doing, and will also call 'fsmove' and 'fsremap' which show progress percentage and estimated time left.